Modular multiscale approach to modelling high-harmonic generation in gases: High Harmonic Generation and Propagation

-We modify the expression~\eqref{eq:XUV prop:Hankel long homogeneous} considering the density modulation.
-It changes the $z'$-dependent weight for each infinitesimal plane in the $z'$-integral.
-The signal from the plane is screened and dephased by the medium between the plane and the end of the medium.
-It effectively causes the replacement $k(\omega)z' \to \int_{z'}^{z_{\text{exit}}}k(\omega,z'') \dif z''$,

-where $k(\omega,z)$ is the locally modulated dispersion relation including the absorption.
-Finally, considering the possible radial modulation, the far-field electric field is retrieved via
+When accounting for the spatial variation of the gas within the interaction region, the expression~\eqref{eq:XUV prop:Hankel long homogeneous} must be modified accordingly.
+This inhomogeneity affects the local wave number $k$, which now explicitly depends on $\rho'$ and $z'$.
+Consequently, in the propagator term, the phase factor $k(\omega)z'$ is replaced by $k(\rho,z,\omega) = \int_{z'}^{z_{\text{exit}}}k(\rho',z'',\omega) \dif z''$, where $k(\rho,z,\omega)$ represents the spatially dependent dispersion relation incorporating both refractive and absorption effects.
+Taking it into account, the far-field electric field, including the influence of the density modulation, is written

-More details about our particular implementation (such as the normalisation of the signal according to the absorption from a~complex refractive index) are in the manual of the respective module.
+Further details concerning our specific implementation--such as the normalisation of the signal accounting for absorption through a~complex refractive index--can be found in the manual of the corresponding module.

-We have finished the underlying theoretical description by the model of the XUV field.
-We thus can move to the practical numerical implementation of the respective modules.
+Building upon the theoretical framework outlined above for the XUV field propagation, we now turn to the practical aspects of the numerical implementation of the respective modules within the code.